 Since 1992 more than 35 dog teams have participated in The Connecticut K9 Regional Olympics, the Dog Commander and his canine companions placing highly in each of those years.
 An East Hartford canine team placed first in fourteen of the seventeen years of the competition, with a K9 Unit in one of the top three places each year except the eleventh.

-During these 17 years, the East Hartford K9 team was under Robert's guidance, although Bill did not need a lot of guidance.
+During these 17 years, the East Hartford K9 team was under Robert's guidance.
 In 2011, the East Hartford K9 unit competed in a national K9 competition in Las Vegas, and completed 2nd overall behind Las Vegas PD.

 In its tenth year, the East Hartford K9 unit swept the competition.
 Officer Kornfeld and K9, Friday, placed first in 2005 in tactical obedience and third in 2002 and Officer Kornfeld and K9, Luke, placed first in 1992, 1993 and 1994.
 Kornfeld and Luke retired from competition in 1994.